tarantool-php/phpunit-extras/README.md

  * `TestCase::expectNoRequestToBeCalled() : void`

 where `<REQUEST_NAME>` is the name of the request, for example `Call`, `Insert`, etc.
-These methods are part of the `Tarantool\PhpUnit\TestCase` class, but can also be enabled through a trait:
+These methods are part of the `Tarantool\PhpUnit\TestCase` class, but they can also be enabled through a trait:

 ```php
 use PHPUnit\Framework\TestCase;